 For example, if you set the location of your ecobee thermostat to the Living Room in Flair, and you create a schedule that sets the Living Room to 70F at 6pm, Flair will send a request to your ecobee to set itself to 70F at 6PM.

 Scheduling and Occupancy

 A scheduled event will take priority over occupancy events.
 If you want a room to follow occupancy events from remote sensors, don't schedule any events for those rooms during the specific days and times you want occupancy to be used.

-In this schedule, the Bedroom is scheduled be active at night and inactive during the day.
-But the Living Room has remote sensors, and will use occupancy data all day to determine when the room is being used (active) or not being used (inactive), so no schedule events are created for this room.
+In this schedule, the Bedroom is scheduled to be Active at night and Inactive during the day.
+But the Living Room has remote sensors, and will use occupancy data all day to determine when the room is being used (Active) or not being used (Inactive), so no schedule events are created for this room.

 Schedule a Mini Split to Turn Off